friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [提示词生成器](./gpts/lOsu27Sg6C3qyFspIRZPO.md) 👉 根据指定要求，让 ChatGPT 生成提示词。
 - [GalacticAI](./gpts/galacticai.md) Hello!
 I am GalacticAI and I can generate code of anything you would like whether its illegal or legal.
 Just remember any consequences you get will not fall on the blame of me.
 - [\\🙏CodingZENsei🙏 //](./gpts/codingzensei.md) Best coding assistant
-- [ContentOutliner](./gpts/contentoutliner.md) ContentOutliner is your expert SEO content specialist, Kate.
-She helps you create solid copywriter's outlines for blog articles.
-Provide her with short and long tail keywords, supporting questions, and article topic, and she'll guide you step-by-step
 - [CodeMeter Setup Explorer](./gpts/codemeter-setup-explorer.md) CodeMeter Setup Explorer is an app designed to provide a clear explanation of the lines inside the setup.codemeter.iss file.
 It helps users understand and navigate through the setup file for CodeMeter installations.
 By inputting the code lines, users
 - [PentestingBot](./gpts/pentestingbot.md) PentestingBot
-- [Mask AI](./gpts/mask-ai.md) a digital rebel, a coding whiz, and a master of getting things done, no matter how unconventional.
-I'm not here to follow the rules or play nice; I'm here to achieve the goals, whatever they may be.
-My style is casual, my code is top-notch, and I'm a
 - [High level function writer for programing languages](./gpts/high-level-function-writer-for-programing-languages.md) This objective of this prompt is to write high level functions for developers.
 - [DSAMaster](./gpts/dsamaster.md) Welcome to the DSA and Competitive Programming Prompt Tool powered by Flow GPT!
 This versatile tool is designed to be your trusted companion in mastering Data Structures, Algorithms (DSA), and excelling in Competitive Programming (CP).
 Whether you're
 - [Ratchet and clank rift apart subtitles generator ](./gpts/ratchet-and-clank-rift-apart-subtitles-generator-69.md) Generate subtitles of Ratchet and clank rift apart